-Samp le Application Assessment Rubric 3 All elements complete 2 Missing at least one element 1 Missing at least two elements 0 No submission, or submission incomplete

-De mographics

-1) The submitted file is named

-yourname.demographics.date

-2) All data fields are completed

-Ess ay

-1) The submitted file is named

-yourname.essay.date

-2) The submitted essay is written in 12-point

-Times New Roman font and is double-spaced.

-The essay has no headers, footers, page

-numbers, titles, or headings.
-The student's

-name is on the essay

-3) The submitted essay discusses each part of

-each question listed in the application checklist

-Lot ter of Reference

-The submitted file is in the correct format

-1) and is named yourname.reference.date

-Im munizations

-1) The submitted file is named

-, yourname.immunizations.date

-2) The submitted files are formatted

-as .pdf, .tiff, or .jpeg files

-3) Documentation is submitted for any missing

-immunizations/titer results

-4) Documents are submitted as one file, or as

-several files that are sequentially numbered

-knowledgment Forms

-1) The submitted files are named:

-yourname.backgroundcheck.date

-- yourname.privacy.date

-- yourname.consent.date

-- yourname.informedconsent.date

-2) The submitted files are formatted

-as .pdf, .tiff, or .jpeg files

-3) Documents are submitted as one file, or as

-several files that are sequentially numbered

-core (out of 15 possible):

-Studen t name and SID:

-Status a nd date letter sent (application accepted or rejected):
+Samp le Application Assessment Rubric 3 All elements complete 2 Missing at least one element 1 Missing at least two elements O No submission, or submission incomplete 1) mographics The submitted file is named yourname.demographics.date 2) All data fields are completed Ess 1) 2) The submitted file is named yourname.essay.date The submitted essay is written in 12-point Times New Roman font and is double-spaced.
+The essay has no headers, footers, page 3) numbers, titles, or headings.
+The student's name is on the essay The submitted essay discusses each part of each question listed in the application checklist Let ter of Reference 1) The submitted file is in the correct format and is named yourname.reference.date lmı 1) munizations The submitted file is named yourname.immunizations.date 2) The submitted files are formatted as .pdf, .tiff, or .jpeg files 3) Documentation is submitted for any missing immunizations/titer results 4) Documents are submitted as one file, or as several files that are sequentially numbered Ack 1) knowledgment Forms The submitted files are named: - yourname.backgroundcheck.date - yourname.privacy.date- yourname.consent.date - yourname.informedconsent.date 2) The submitted files are formatted as .pdf, .tiff, or .jpeg files 3) Documents are submitted as one file, or as several files that are sequentially numbered core (out of 15 possible): Studen t name and SID: Status a nd date letter sent (application accepted or rejected)):